 DHCD designates a spending target (cap share) and an allowable spending range for each year of the CIP.
 A Housing Authority may request to shift the cap shares of the first three years in order to increase scheduling flexibility.
 A CIP utilizing this flexibility is called an Alternate CIP.
 The total spending over three years and over five years must continue to meet the limits set by DHCD.
 DHCD will approve an Alternate CIP only with acceptable justification and only if funding is available.

-Hanson Housing Authority has submitted an Alternate CIP with the following justification:
+Mansfield Housing Authority has not submitted an Alternate CIP.